mogazz69/Credit_Risk_Analysis/README.md

 ## Results

-> For the Random Oversampling the Balanced Accuracy Score is 0.6620175698580149, as for the high risk performance the precision is 0.01 which is low and recall is 0.72 which is also good. low risk performance assesment for percision is 1.00 (perfect) and reacll is 0.60
+> For the Random Oversampling the Balanced Accuracy Score is 0.6620175698580149, as for the high risk performance the precision is 0.01 which is low and recall is 0.72 which is also good. low risk performance assesment for percision is 1.00 (perfect) and reacall is 0.60

 ### SMOTE